mnzaki/coolsoft-13-wiki/Git-CheatSheet.md

 git checkout HEAD Idearator/db/schema.rb git add Idearator/db/schema.rb
 ```
-If you want to delete the file, like should be the case for this specific example (schema.rb):
+If you want to delete the file, like should be the case for this specific example (schema.rb), it depends on what the exact message is.
+If it said `Removing Idearator/db/schema.rb` then you don't need to do anything.
+But it actually did not remove it in our example (see the messages above!
+It says `left in tree` at the end), so you need to tell git to remove it:
 ```
 git rm Idearator/db/schema.rb
 ```